 They a have now branched out into all types of stroller (meaning many of their products have to come with stickers saying ‘not designed for jogging’!).

-The Baby Jogger City Tour is their latest innovation in the ultra-compact market where it competes against the likes of the Ergobaby Metro Stroller and Silver Cross Jet Stroller which both feature in our post on the Best Lightweight Strollers for Travel.
+The Baby Jogger City Tour is their latest innovation in the ultra-compact market where it competes against the likes of the Ergobaby Metro Stroller, the Babyzen Yoyo+ and Silver Cross Jet Stroller which both feature in our post on the Best Lightweight Strollers for Travel.

 Baby Jogger City Tour Review